-F. Fence Height and Locations for All Other Districts.
+F. Fence Height and Locations for All Other Uses and Districts.

-1. Front Yard.
+Front Yard.
+1.

-- a.
-Wrought Iron or Tubular Steel.
-A fence up to four feet in height may be installed on the front property line.
-Fences must be open a minimum of 80 percent (e.g., no more than 20 percent opaque) to allow for the passage of light and air. - b.
-All other fences shall comply with the main building setback, minus five feet.
+- Wrought Iron or Tubular Steel.
+A fence up to four feet in height may be installed. a.
+Fences must be open a minimum of 80 percent (e.g., no more than 20 percent opaque) to allow for the passage of light and air. - All Other Materials.
+All other fences within any required front yard setback are b. permitted up to three feet in height and shall comply with the main building setback, minus five feet.

-2. Street-Side Yard.
+Street-Side Yard.
+2.

-- a.
-Wrought Iron or Tubular Steel.
-A fence up to four feet in height may be installed on the front property line.
+- Wrought Iron or Tubular Steel.
+A fence up to four feet in height may be installed within any required front yard setback.
 Fences must be open a minimum of 80 percent (e.g., no more than 20 percent opaque) to allow for the passage of light and air. - b.
-All other fences shall comply with the main building setback, minus five feet. - 3.
-Interior and Rear Yards.
-Fences may be placed on property lines. - 4.
-Through Lots.
-Both street frontages shall be considered Front Yards. - 5.
+All Other Materials.
+All other fences within any required street-side yard setback are permitted up to three feet in height and shall comply with the main building setback, minus five feet. - Through Lots.
+Both street frontages shall be considered Front Yards.
+3. - 4.
 Other Yards.
-Outside of the required front yard and street-side yards, the maximum height for fences is seven feet (regardless of location on the site) unless the fence is part of Outdoor Storage per Section 15-2013, Outdoor Service Yards and Storage. - 6.
+Outside of the required front yard and street-side yards, the maximum height for fences is seven feet (regardless of location on the site) unless the fence is part of Outdoor Storage per Section 15-2013, Outdoor Service Yards and Storage. - 5.
 Bollards.
-Bollards, up to three feet in height may be placed at the rear of required landscape areas.
+Bollards, up to three feet in height may be placed at the rear of required landscape areas. - Setbacks.
+Unless a greater setback is required in another section of this Code, fences 7. shall be set back 12 inches from the back of adjacent sidewalks, or from the curb or shoulder if there is no sidewalk.
+Fences may be placed on interior side and rear property lines. - 8.
+Right-of-Way.
+In no circumstance may any fence be placed in the public right-of-way unless specified elsewhere in this Code. - G. Temporary Fencing.
+For Temporary or Seasonal uses, including Community Gardens, Urban Agricultural, Farming, temporary sales, etc., fencing setbacks shall comply with main building setbacks of the underlying zone district. - Н. Construction Fencing.
+Refer to Section 15-2009, Security Fencing. - Vacant Parcels.
+Fencing shall be setback a minimum of five feet from the front property line I. however traffic sight areas shall be respected.
+Upon development of the site, all fencing shall comply with the provisions of this Code.

-- G. Temporary Fencing.
-For Temporary or Seasonal uses, including Community Gardens, Urban Agricultural, Farming, temporary sales, etc., fencing setbacks shall comply with main building setbacks of the underlying zone district. - H. Construction Fencing.
-Refer to Section 15-2009, Security Fencing. - I. Vacant Parcels.
-Fencing shall be setback a minimum of five feet from the front property line however traffic sight areas shall be respected.
-Upon development of the site, all fencing shall comply with the provisions of this Code. - J. Fence and Retaining Wall Combinations.
+- J. Fence and Retaining Wall Combinations.
 Where a fence is located on top of a retaining wall, and a six-foot maximum fence height is normally applicable, the Director may allow a combined height of fence and retaining wall up to a maximum of seven feet. - K. Natural Grade Differences.
 Where there is a natural grade difference between two adjacent parcels, or a parcel and a street, the Director may allow a deviation of the fence height based on the slope and may measure the overall fence height from the higher parcel.
 In no case shall the retaining wall and fence combination exceed seven feet from the lower side unless a deviation is granted.